Captions Speak Louder than Images: Generalizing Foundation Models for E-commerce from High-quality Multimodal Instruction Data: Dataset

 \subsection{Vision-language Data}

-\dataset includes both visual and textual content for each item, fundamentally different from the text-only instruction data such as EcomInstruct~\cite{li2024ecomgpt} and ECInstruct~\cite{peng2024ecellm}.
-Particularly, each item may contain (1) product images and user review images as visual information, and (2) product titles, product categories, product brands, user queries, user reviews, and user questions as textual content.
-Specific samples in each task are described in Appendix~\ref{sec:appendix:data}.
-The multimodal e-commerce data is enriched with synergistic information from multiple data modalities involved in e-commerce applications, enabling the development and benchmarking of different models for multimodal e-commerce tasks.
+Different from existing datasets with text-only instructions~\cite{peng2024ecellm}, \dataset includes both visual and textual content for each item.
+Particularly, the dataset includes \textbf{(1)} product images and user review images as visual information, \textbf{(2)} product titles, product categories, product brands, user queries, user reviews, and user questions as textual content, \textbf{(3)} human-designed structured instructions tailored to real-world scenarios for each task, and \textbf{(4)} ground-truth response to each sample.
+The multimodal e-commerce data is enriched with synergistic visual and textual inputs, providing a basis for developing and evaluating models on a range of multimodal e-commerce tasks.